 Debtor days measures how quickly cash is being collected from debtors.
 The longer it takes for a business to collect, the greater the number of debtor days.
-Or, in other words, when a customer makes a purchase from you, they will have a set amount of time to pay you.
+Or, in other words, when a customer makes a purchase from you, they will have a set amount of time to pay.
 All businesses have debtor days, and all at varying time frames.
-If you allow too few days for people to pay, then you may find that it becomes a deterrent, where people decide not to buy from you.
-However, then there are some people who decide to buy form you knowing the cannot pay and can end up not paying your business at all.
+If you allow too few days for people to pay, then you may find that it becomes a deterrent, so that people decide not to buy from you.
+On the other hand there are those who will decide to buy from you knowing they cannot pay and will end up not reimbursing your business at all.

 A business’ debtor days can make a big impact on your business and how employees and other bills are paid.
-Even if you are a small or medium-sized enterprises (SME) owner, it is imperative that you understand how debtor days affect your daily operations and what you can do to shorten those days.
+Even if you are a small or medium-sized enterprise (SME) owner, it is imperative that you understand how debtor days affect your daily operations and what you can do to reduce them.